 The most common types of mouthwash include:

 - Alcohol-based mouthwashes.
 These products usually contain alcohol as their active ingredient.
 They are excellent for cleaning your mouth, but they can cause damage to your teeth and gums if used regularly.
+Alcohol doesn't break down like other ingredients so when you buy an mouthwash beyond expiration date, you never know how if the alcohol has gone bad.

 - Non-alcoholic mouthwashes.
 These mouthwashes do not contain any alcohol, so they are safe for daily use.
 Most non-alcoholic mouthwashes contain artificial sweeteners and flavors.